noam87/noamswebsite/content/r/conclusions.md

-One's beliefs and conclusions, even if "logically" formulated, at any given time, even if one can suspend all belief and assume to possess all relevant information, even then all we can aspire for is that our cherished conclusions be, at best, one many equally valid readings of the "Truth".
+One's beliefs and conclusions, even if "logically" formulated, at any given time, even if one can suspend all belief and assume to possess all relevant information, even then all we can aspire for is that our cherished conclusions be, at best, one of many equally valid readings of the "Truth".

 The best way to go about, if one desires not to go completely mad, is to pick one, or a few, and be mindful that each one of these is simply one more way of